 When a driver receives feedback on their driving behaviour that behaviour tends to improve.
 Telematic systems vary from those which monitor only significant events (such as speeding and hard braking) providing the data to a fleet manager at the end of a journey, to those which collect a full range of data throughout the journey (including acceleration, cornering and, location) and can flag up warnings to the driver during the journey, as well as providing information for post-journey feedback.

-More immediate feedback from monitoring is provided by driver alert systems which track eye movements or head nodding, or detect behaviors such as erratic steering wheel movements and lane deviations, providing warnings to pull-over and take a break.
+More immediate feedback from monitoring is provided by driver alert systems that track eye movements or head nodding, or detect behaviours such as erratic steering wheel movements and lane deviations, providing warnings to pull over and take a break.

-Autonomous Emergency Braking (AEB) goes a step further than EBA by slowing a vehicle down, or bringing it to complete stop even if the driver has not started to brake.
+Autonomous Emergency Braking (AEB) goes a step further than EBA by slowing a vehicle down or bringing it to a complete stop even if the driver has not started to brake.
 These Collision Avoidance Systems (CAS) are becoming standard in some cars, and options in others.

 Adaptive Cruise Control (ACC) takes the more familiar cruise control to a new level.
 Instead of fixing your speed when driving, you can fix your distance from the car in front, and your vehicle will adapt its speed (up to a set maximum) to maintain the same distance.
 Intelligent Speed Adaption (ISA) takes account of speed limits on the road to further limit your speed.